7h3rAm/7h3rAm.github.io/_posts/flareon2014-15.md

 ![image](/static/files/flareon2014-c3-2.png)

 I decided to enter this code and restarted the process.
 Upon entering it I found a lot of code performing stack operations.
 I skipped through these instructions till the point where a `CALL EAX` instruction was placed immediately after the stack operations.
-Upon entering this call, I found isntructions that seemed like part of a decoding routine:
+Upon entering this call, I found instructions that seemed like part of a decoding routine:

 ![image](/static/files/flareon2014-c3-3.png)